github/codeql/docs/language/ql-training-rst/cpp/program-representation-cpp.rst

 Functions are represented by the Function QL class.
 Each declaration or definition of a function is represented by a ``FunctionDeclarationEntry``.

-Calls to functions are modelled by QL class Call and its subclasses:
+Calls to functions are modeled by QL class Call and its subclasses:

 - ``Call.getTarget()`` gets the declared target of the call; undefined for calls through function pointers
 - ``Function.getACallToThisFunction()`` gets a call to this function